vlood-hub/Movie_App/README.md

 9. Generate website
 10. Filter movies
 11. Create Rating Histogram
+99. Switch user
 ```

-Enter the number of the action you want to perform.
+Enter the number or symbol for the action you want to perform.

 ---

 ## Example Workflow

+1. Select or create a user profile.
-1. Add a few movies with ratings.
+2. Add a few movies with ratings and notes.
-2. List them to confirm they are saved.
+3. List them to confirm they are saved.
-3. Generate a website to export your database into HTML.
+4. Generate a personalized website for the selected user.
-4. Create a rating histogram to visualize your ratings distribution.
+5. Create a rating histogram to visualize your ratings distribution.
+6. Switch users to manage different collections.

 ---